magicproduct/infra-task-template/README.md

 # Goal

-The application should run in the GKE cluster without errors, all files should be scrubbed and uploaded to the GCS bucket.
+The application should run in the non-autopilot GKE cluster without errors, all files should be scrubbed and uploaded to the GCS bucket.